j17d/j17d/README.md

 - 👋 Hi, I’m Jack!
-- 🌱 I'm currently a masters student in the Geological Sciences and Geological Engineering Department at Queen's University
+- 🌱 I'm currently a masters student in the Department of Geological Sciences and Geological Engineering of Queen's University
 - 👀 I’m interested in:
 	* Applied geophysics
-	* Near-surface seismology and micro-seismics (full-waveform inversion, wave propagation, anisotropic/porous media...)
+	* Seismic and EM wave propagation
+	* Micro-earthquakes
 	* Ground-penetrating radar
-	* Numerical methods (SPECFEM, SIEM)
+	* Numerical methods
 	* Forward and inverse modelling
 	* High performance computing
 	* Machine learning